IceMetalPunk/Sniders/Readme.txt

 --> Later...

-5) Ticket Lookups
+5) Sales Reports (input range for dates)
 	a.
-By reference, date, or customer number (or any combinations)
+By customer
 	b.
+Subtotals of invoices, total discounted, and totals/net of invoices

+✓	6) Ticket Lookups
+✓	a.
+By reference, date, or customer number (or any combinations) ✓	b.
 Show 99999 as customer number for any in-store entries
 	c.
 Optional -- search by item styles or information
 	d.
 Allow changes and canceling (canceled=VOID inv #)

-6) Customer Maintenance
+7) Customer Maintenance
 	a.
 Add new customers
 	b.
 Change customer information
 	c.
 Delete customers

-7) Inventory Add/Change completion
+8) Inventory Add/Change completion
 	a.
 Change is not done

 --> Much later...